i502Club/OS_Square/readme.md

 ---

 ### Development
- 1. Install the module into your development enviroment.
+ 1. Backup your db and DNN site.
+Install the module into your development enviroment.
  2. Clone(i502 low hanging pun fruit) the repo to your /DesktopModules/i502Club/ directory.
  2. Your development environment IIS server must bind your DNN site to localhost otherwise the payment form & Square assembly will not work using the sandbox.